dallin-christensen/react-img-markup/README.md

 <ImgMarkupCanvas imgSrc={src} {...bind} />
 ```
 &#13;&nbsp;
 Voila!
 Your image markup should now work with the default settings, though there is a lot more you can customize!
-Next we will show how the `useImgMarkup` hook will allow us to use state values and setters to set different configurations for annotation.
-In the case of this example, changing the active color.
+Next we will show how the `useImgMarkup` hook allows us to use state values and setters to set different configurations for annotation- in this example, changing the active color.

 &#13;&nbsp;
 Destructure `activeColor` and `setActiveColor` from the `useImgMarkup` hook.